NicolasGonzaba/Group-CYOA/README.md

-// nicolas Gonzaba, Vanessa Acuna,
+Nicolas Gonzaba, Vanessa Acuna, Arianna Huntley

- // Date Revised: October 24 2025
+Date Revised: October 24 2025

- // Challenge #1 - Group CYOA with styles
+Challenge #1 - Group CYOA with styles

- // Brief Description of what you did.

- // You can add multiple dates with description.
+We made a choose your own adventure game as a group, each decision takes you to a different page.
+We used CSS to style it to be halloween themed.

-// Person who Peer Reviewed your assignment
+Person who Peer Reviewed your assignment